retched/ZC-USPSRestful/README.md

   If you want to install the non-encapsulated version of the module, copy **ONLY** the `admin/` and `includes/` directory in the root of the zip file to the matching directories in the root of your ZenCart installation. (**NOTE:** Be sure to rename the `admin/` directory to match your admin directory in your ZenCart installation.
 DO NOT copy the `zc_plugins/` directory.)

 - **Encapsulated** (ZC 2.1.0 or ZC 2.0.x [with these modifications](https://gist.github.com/lat9/9deb64d3325081d18bb0db5534bcf142))
   If you want to install the encapsulated version of the module, copy **ONLY** the contents of the `zc_plugins` directory into the matching `zc_plugins` directory of your ZenCart installation. **DO NOT** rename the `admin/` directory inside of the `zc_plugins/` directory!!!
-Copy the directories AS IS!!!
+Copy the directories **AS IS**!!!

 You can find the full instructions to install the module, including how to obtain your USPS API credentials, by reading the [related wiki page](https://github.com/retched/ZC-USPSRestful/wiki/Getting%20Started#installing) from the Github repository.

-Upgrading the non-encapsulated version? **Overwrite ALL files of the old version.** (If you're using the encapsulated version, it is safe to upload the new version which exists in a separate folder.)
+Upgrading the non-encapsulated version? **Overwrite ALL files of the old version.** (If you're using the encapsulated version, it is safe to upload the new version into the matching `USPSRestful/` which exists in a separate folder.)

 ## Uninstallation